-Water - Microbiological Analysis of Water
+Water - Microbiological Analysis Test Method Guide

-- Routine microbiological testing of drinking water supplies, recreational waters and environmental waters is essential for the protection of public health
+- Routine microbiological testing of drinking water supplies, recreational waters, and environmental waters is essential for the protection of public health

 Water quality parameters

 In addition to tests for indicator organisms and certain specific pathogens, non-selective colony counts are also routinely carried out to determine the population of heterotrophic bacteria present.
 Counts at two temperatures (22oC and 37oC) are typically performed to provide information on the general microbiological population of the water and detect sudden changes in water quality.
 Counts at 37oC have been used to indicate faecal contamination in the past, but this is not generally considered to be reliable.

 Rapid methods: Although most official methods for microbiological water analysis still rely on traditional culture methods and MF methods, the time is taken to obtain results, typically 24-48 hours, has focused attention on alternative rapid methods.
 Combining MF with QPCR detection and enumeration is a particularly rapid and effective means of analysing water samples.
 The main disadvantage of this method is that it may detect non-viable cells and overestimate the population, but it seems likely that QPCR-based methods will become increasingly important in water microbiology, leading to the development of commercial products similar to those already used for food analysis.

 During the SARS-CoV-2 outbreak, traces of the viral RNA was found in sewage at treatment plants in one study carried out in The Netherlands.
 The virus was detected by the use of RT-PCR against three fragments of the nucleocapsid protein gene (N1-3) and one fragment of the envelope protein gene (E), with the N1 primer/probe set being the most sensitive, followed by N3 and E sets for detection of SARS-CoV-2 in sewage.